victorp13/TeslaDashcamPlayer/README.md

 ## About

-This player opens 3 movies at once; the front camera with the two side cameras next to it.
+This player opens 4 movies at once; the front camera, two side cameras next to it, and the back camera below.

 ![Screenshot](TeslaDashcamPlayer_screenshot.png)